 KATHMANDU — Scientists announced on Monday they had combined cutting-edge gene sequencing technology with Google Earth to accurately map the spread of typhoid in Kathmandu for the first time.

 The Nepalese capital was described in a 2008 study as "a typhoid fever capital of the world", with thousands of cases a year reported, but outbreaks have been hard to chart in a city where streets are rarely given names.

-In 1946, the Communicable Disease Centre (CDC) was created in Atlanta, Georgia as part of the wartime agency Malaria Control in War Areas (MCWA).
-The main activity of CDC concentrated at that time on fighting malaria by killing mosquitoes.
-Nowadays, CDC focuses its efforts on protecting health and promoting quality of life through the
+In 1946, the Communicable Disease Centre (CDC) was created in Atlanta, Georgia as part of the wartime agency; Malaria Control in War Areas (MCWA).
+The main activity CDC concentrated on at the time was fighting malaria by killing mosquitoes.
+Nowadays, the CDC focuses its efforts on protecting health, and promoting quality of life through the